Slamy/Wiki_MiSTer/HDMI-Scaler-Custom-Filter-Coefficients.md

 * The option below "Filter - Custom" should now be enabled and will allow you to choose your filter from the files in your /Filters folder.

 ## Frequently Asked Questions
+Q: What filter should I use?

+A: It's up to you.
+The "Gaussian_Sharp_05" filter is a good tradeoff between sharpness and shimmering during scrolling.
+If you like scanline effects, try the "Normal_Scanlines_XX" filters.
+To minimize artifacts from uneven scaling, I recommend that you set the `vscale_mode=2` in your mister.ini (this locks the scaler into 0.5x scale factors 4.0, 4.5, etc) and set the output resolution to your display's native resolution.
+If you don't have a mister.ini, then start with the default file here: [MiSTer.ini] (https://github.com/MiSTer-devel/Main_MiSTer/blob/master/MiSTer.ini) and place this in your SD card /config folder.

 Q: Why would I want to use custom filter coefficients?